brendanhcullen/bcullen/content/blog/2020-06-02-tidymodels-decision-tree-learning-in-r/index.markdown

 # Split data and resample

 The first step of our analysis is to split our data into two separate sets: a "training" set and a "testing" set.
 The training set is used to train a model and, if desired, to adjust (i.e., "tune") the model's hyperparameters before evaluating its final performance on our test data.
 By allowing us to test a model on a new sample, we assess "out of sample" accuracy (i.e., unseen data-—what all predictive models are interested in) and limit overfitting to the training set.
 We can do this efficiently with the `initial_split()` function.
-This comes from the `{rsample}` package, which is part of the `{tidymodels}` package that we already loaded.
+This comes from the rsample package, which is part of the tidymodels package that we already loaded.
 Defaults put 75% of the data in the training set and 25% in the test set, but this can be adjusted with the `prop` argument.
 Then, we’ll extract the training data from our split object and assign it a name.

 To further prevent over-fitting, we’ll resample our data using `vfold_cv()`.
 This function outputs k-*fold* cross-validated versions of our training data, where k = the number of times we resample (unsure why v- is used instead of k- here).
 By using k = 10 data sets, we get a better estimate of the model's out-of-sample accuracy.
 On top of decreasing bias from over-fitting, this is essential when tuning hyperparameters (though we plan to apply defaults and not tune here, for brevity).
 Though our use of 10-fold cross validation is both frequently used and effective, it should be noted that other methods (e.g., bootstrap resampling) or other k-values are sometimes used to accomplish the same goal.